hashicorp/vault-client-dotnet/docs/System.md

 <a name="writerawpath"></a>
 # **WriteRawPath**
-> void WriteRawPath (string path, WriteRawPathRequest writeRawPathRequest)
+> void WriteRawPath (WriteRawPathRequest writeRawPathRequest, string path, TimeSpan? wrapTTL = null)

 Update the value of the key at the given path.